 Collectors who would love to delve into the look and feel of early 1950s baseball but can’t afford to tackle the expense of putting together the more iconic sets of the era should find 1952 Bowman to their liking.
 The PSA Population Report shows that nearly 55,000 of the cards have been submitted for grading, and though that number pales next to the 173,000 submitted for the Topps issue that year and the 74,000 Bowman submissions for 1951, it’s really not that far out of line.
 Considering that the 1952 set both contains less cards and has historically been less popular than its nearest neighbors, it’s not surprising that significantly fewer of them have been submitted for grading and is not necessarily an indication of exceptional scarcity.

 In fact, a quick perusal of eBay listings reveals that there are plenty of 1952 Bowman baseball cards on the market at any given time.
-Items up for bid typically range from ungraded commons for a few dollars to multi-card lots in reasonable condition at an affordable price to high-grade superstars that can fetch several hundred dollars or more.
+Items up for bid typically range from ungraded commons for a few dollars to multi-card lots in reasonable condition at an affordable price to high-grade superstars that can fetch thousands of dollars.
 Collectors intent on building a complete set of 1952 Bowmans, then, should have little trouble finding most of the pasteboards they need to get the job done.

 There are a few cards among the 1952s, though, that are more challenging than the rest.
-As expected, the high numbers, and especially the last series (#217-252), are more scarce than those issued earlier that summer and spring, but PSA 7s of most minor stars can still be found for $50 or less.
+As expected, the high numbers, and especially the last series (#217-252), are more scarce than those issued earlier that summer and spring, but near mint examples of most minor stars can still be found for a fairly reasonable cost.

 For the master set collector, the 1952 Bowmans don’t offer too much of an additional challenge, as there is only one known variation.
 The Bill Werle card, #248, can be found with either his full signature as expected, or with the “W” in his last name mostly missing, as if it had been erased.
 The error version seems to be more scarce than the corrected version, though neither commands much of a premium in lower grades.
-In higher grades, however, the Werle error can bring larger sums, and a PSA 8.5 specimen was recently offered for nearly $5000.
+In higher grades, however, the Werle error can be a challenge.

 Beyond the Werle variations, the cards of Minnie Minoso (#5), Alvin Dark (#34), and Frank Baumholtz (#195) all list the wrong date of birth for the player pictured, but none of these were corrected.

 Aside from the truly scarce proofs and the curious Werle error card, the 1952 Bowmans only become challenging as you move up the grading scale.
-Of the nearly 55,000 PSA submissions, just 60 have graded out at a 10, and only about 1,400 have come in at a 9.
+Of the over 74,000 PSA submissions, just 79 have graded out at a 10, and only a little over 1,700 have come in at a 9.
 Poor centering affects many of the cards, and it’s not uncommon to find wax stains on card backs, courtesy of the one-cent, one-card packs that Bowman offered in 1952.

 The high numbers seem to be a little tougher, condition-wise, than earlier series, and this applies especially to #218, the second-year card of Willie Mays.
-Just five of 920 submissions have rated a 9, and there has yet to be a single PSA 10 Mays, with the most common condition problem being poor centering.
-Copies of the Mays card graded at PSA 6 can bring $1000, and it’s rare to find one for sale in higher grades.
+Just six of 1,500+ submissions have rated a 9, and there has yet to be a single PSA 10 Mays, with the most common condition problem being poor centering.

 Likewise, the Yogi Berra card (#1) often suffers from poor centering and is tough to find in top condition.
 Adding to the condition problems for the Berra issue is the “first-card syndrome,” and the scuff marks and rubber-band dents that come along with it.
 With no PSA 10s and just six PSA 9s, it’s little wonder that a Berra PSA 8 can reach into the thousands of dollars.
 At the back end of the set, #252 Frank Crosetti may be even tougher than Berra, as just three 9s and no 10s have been graded by PSA.
 Even so, Crosetti’s relative lack of star power works to hold his top-grade singles below $500.

 No discussion of expensive 1950s cards would be complete without mentioning Mickey Mantle, and his 1952 Bowman card (101) is predictably popular.
-With 1962 submissions, PSA has graded two Mickeys as perfect 10s, and 12 of the cards received a PSA 9.
-Mid-grade copies sell for around $1500 or more, and PSA 8s often bring north of $5000.
-Mantle cards in PSA 7 are often available for less than $3,000, making them a pretty good bargain when you consider the gap in price to jump up just one grade.
+With 3,100+ submissions, PSA has graded two Mickeys as perfect 10s, and 13 of the cards received a PSA 9.

-If you’re anxious to get your hands on all of the 1952 Bowman beauties at once, you can, on occasion, find complete sets for sale on the auction circuit.
-Depending on the overall condition, and especially the condition of key cards, these sets sell for less than $2000 to several thousand dollars.
+If you’re anxious to get your hands on all of the 1952 Bowman beauties at once, you can, on occasion, find complete sets for sale.
+Prices vary, of course, spending on the overall condition, and especially the condition of key cards.
 You can usually find a few complete sets on eBay.

 A Fresh Look